 named whatever.org

 .
-You’ll probably want multiple files for each type of calender (to avoid any one
+You’ll probably want multiple files for

-getting overwhelmingly large) but you can create the rest later.
+you can create the rest later.

 Orgmode’s categories are analogous to individual calendars in Google Calender or iCal.
 You can put each event into a category, and then do things such as color them by category, or show only certain categories.